CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 In the upper left, click "New".
 You will be taken to this screen.

 On the next screen, select the DMZ subscription, and under "Resource Group" select Prod.

+You're prompted to name the SSH key pair.
+Our old naming convention is DH + the state initials + "_phd" but now, you really don’t need to follow this naming convention.
+So, for the example below, with NJ, it would be "DHnj_phd".

+Leave the last option on "Generate new key pair"
+Click the "Next: Tags" button
+On this screen, you can associate tags with the key you're creating.
+Under "Name" type "state", and under "Value" enter the two letter abbreviation for the state.
+Click "Next".
+At this point Azure will validate your options and then be prepared to create your key for you.